w3nest/mkdocs-ts/doc/assets/index.md

 - **Multiple Cell Types**
   Write and run JavaScript, Python (in-browser via Pyodide), Web Workers, and more — all within your app.
   Hosting with <ext-link target="w3nest">w3nest</ext-link>?
-Unlock even more possibilities with custom interpreters for a variety of languages.
+Unlock even more possibilities with custom interpreters for a variety of languages running in a controlled environment.

 - **Reactive Execution Model**
   Build dynamic, reactive notebooks where cells automatically update based on changes — powered by the robustness of